CalCOFI/rCRUX/README.md

 # [rcrux_blast](https://lunagal.github.io/rcrux_blast)

-rcrux_blast uses the entries generated by get_blast_seeds and the nucleotide-nucleotide matching of blastn to generate a .csv of ncbi database entries that match a sequence found in the get_blast_seeds step.
+rcrux_blast uses the entries generated by get_blast_seeds and the nucleotide-nucleotide matching of blastn to generate a .csv of NCBI database entries that match a sequence found in the get_blast_seeds step.

 ## Internal data pipeline

-rcrux_blast is a wrapper function that passes data to blast_datatable. rcrux_blast handles the creation of a hidden save directory and an output directory and writes a .csv summarizing the results of blast_datatable to the output directory.
-Optionally, it also writes .csvs detailing entries rejected by blast_datatable.
+rcrux_blast is a wrapper function that passes data to blast_datatable. rcrux_blast handles the creation of a hidden save directory and an output directory and writes a .csv summarizing the results of blast_datatable.
+It also generates a multi fasta file and corresponding a taxonomy file for all recovered hits.
+A unique taxonomic rank summary file (same format as the get blast seeds output file), a list of all of the accessions not present in your blast database, and a list of accessions with 4 or more Ns in a row.

-Internally, blast_datatable repeatedly samples rows from the table of seeds, calls blastdbcmd on each accession number, and uses blastn to build a table of nucleotide matches.
+Internally, blast_datatable iteratively samples rows from the table of blast seeds, calls blastdbcmd on each accession number, and uses blastn to build a table of nucleotide matches.
 It samples by drawing random indices from a list of unsampled indices and examining the rows at those indices.
+Specifically, it randomly samples single indices from unique instances of a taxonomic rank (e.g. one accession number per genus).
+Depending on the number of seeds to be processed in each iteration, the next step may be run on subsamples of the seed set.

-It passes those rows to run_blastdbcmd, which extracts the accession number, forward stop, and reverse stop, then uses them as arguments for blastdbcmd. blastdbcmd outputs a fasta, which blast_datatable aggregates into a multi-fasta character vector. blast_datatable purges any entry that has more than a specified number of Ns or did not return a result, recording those indices.
+blast_datatable passes those seeds to run_blastdbcmd, which extracts the accession number, forward stop, and reverse stop, then uses them as arguments for blastdbcmd. blastdbcmd outputs a fasta, which blast_datatable aggregates into a multi-fasta character vector. blast_datatable purges any entry that has more than a specified number of Ns or did not return a result, recording those indices.
 When it has finished building the mutli-fasta vector, it passes it to blastn, which returns every nucleotide sequence that matches a sequence in the file. run_blastn parses the blastn output into a data.frame, and blast_datatable adds that data.frame to its output.
+All output is deduplicated by accession retaining the duplicate with the longest sequence.

+After each iteration, the accessions recovered through blastn are removed from the table of blast seeds.
+Then the process is repeated until every row is sampled.
+However, once the number of seeds in the table reaches the max_to_blast parameter, all remaining seeds will be treated as a set of blast seeds.

-It repeats this process until it has sampled every row.
-Then, it uses taxonomizr to add taxonomic data to the data.frame based on the accession numbers.
+After all blast seeds are processed, taxonomizr is used to add taxonomic data to the data.frame based on the accession numbers.
 The final output is the aggregate of all blastn calls with the taxonomic data added.

 ## Example